2023 Belgrade City Assembly election: Serbian Progressive Party

-In an interview in late October 2023, Šapić called the unification of parties into SPN a "schizophrenic" (šizofreno) move.
+In an interview in late October 2023, Šapić called the unification of parties into SPN a demented move.
 The Serbian Radical Party, led by Vojislav Šešelj, announced that it would contest the Belgrade City Assembly elections with SNS.
 This announcement caused attention in national media.
 SNS began collecting signatures for its electoral list once the election was called.
 They submitted it to GIK a day later.
 GIK confirmed their list on 3 November. Šapić campaigned on introducing a water system for the Grocka municipality of Belgrade.